paganism/23_typograf/README.md

 # Typograf Service

-Simple Typograf Service which can prepare the text for web publication.
+Simple Typograf Service can prepare the text for web publication.

 It supports the following rules:
 * replace quotes ' or " to « »;